JWCook/dotfiles/scripts/install_notes.md

 * Dynamic workspaces off
 * Extensions: AlternateTab, RemovableDriveMenu, No Top Left HotCorner
 * Tweak tool: add startup apps,a
+* Display -> Enable Night Light (until flux and/or Reshift are updated to support Wayland)

 Partially scripted with `gsettings`, but double-check: